apurva4122/barcoding/shadcn-ui/FIX_CORS_SUPABASE.md

 # How to Fix CORS Issues in Supabase

+## 🚀 QUICK FIX - Run Complete Setup Script

+**The fastest way to fix all CORS issues is to run the complete setup script:**

+1. Go to **Supabase Dashboard** → **SQL Editor**
+2. Open the file `COMPLETE_SUPABASE_SETUP_ALL_TABLES.sql` from your repository
+3. Copy and paste the entire SQL script
+4. Click **Run**
+5. Wait for all queries to complete
+6. Refresh your application

+This script will:
+- ✅ Create all tables (workers, attendance_records, QR codes, barcode assignments)
+- ✅ Set up RLS policies for ALL tables
+- ✅ Create indexes for performance
+- ✅ Configure updated_at triggers

+**After running this script, all CORS errors should be resolved!**

+---

+# How to Fix CORS Issues in Supabase

 ## Understanding the CORS Error

 CORS (Cross-Origin Resource Sharing) errors occur when: